Navy Electronic Warfare Engineers Benefit From Unique NPS Program

-NPS’ Fall Quarter graduation on December 15 included the latest cohort of 10 U.S. Navy civilian electronic warfare engineers graduating from the NPS Electronic Warfare (EW) Engineer Certification Program.
-The one-of-a-kind program is offered via NPS Online and the Department of Electrical and Computer Engineering.
+NPS’ Fall Quarter graduation included the latest cohort of 10 U.S. Navy civilian electronic warfare engineers graduating from the NPS Electronic Warfare (EW) Engineer Certification Program.
+The one-of-a-kind program, offered via NPS Online and the Department of Electrical and Computer Engineering, is designed to advance the technical and analytical skills of Navy EW engineers with an immediate application to their mission.

+“NPS is the only institution that we are aware of that offers a holistic EW program that consists of graduate level courses, and that leads to a Master’s degree in EW.
+This is one of the primary reasons why NAVAIR partnered with NPS for the EW Engineer Certification Program,” said Dr. Balaji K. Iyer, Head of the Aircraft and Spectrum Integration Environments Division at Naval Air Warfare Center Weapons Division in Point Mugu, Calif., home of the last seven graduating cohorts.

+“The EW Engineers at NAVAIR have found this program to be very relevant to the work they do.
+They have leveraged these courses to better understand EW concepts at the signal and operational level, bringing theoretical relevance to their practical applications,” Iyer continued.
+“Most engineers come to NAVAIR with a STEM degree, but with no EW knowledge … The NPS program helps to develop the team by giving them a graduate level education on EW – something they cannot otherwise get from college.
+Even the most experienced EW engineers have benefited from the NPS program.”

 |Date Taken: